modm-io/modm/TESTING.md

 ## Conclusions and Outlook

-xpcc has a varity of testing strategies in place, is being used on a regular basis by Roboterclub Aachen, receives updates and bug fixes frequently and test coverage is constantly improved.
+modm has a varity of testing strategies in place, is being used on a regular basis by Roboterclub Aachen, receives updates and bug fixes frequently and test coverage is constantly improved.